sourcecrypto/sourcecrypto.github.io/toml/readme.md

 ### Tagging

 Tagging is a complex topic.
 We need enough unique tags to make this directory ideally navigable, and to use a consistent schema for tagging over the course of this project.

 Using a consistent tagging schema will be nearly impossible in the long run.
 We are just doing the best that we can.
-Once this project is living in a web app it will become a more easily collaborative process.
+Once this project is living in a web app it will become a more easily collaborative process: so that tags can be suggested and also flagged as unhelpful.

+See "[tag-definitions.md](https://github.com/infominer33/Crypto-library/blob/master/toml/tag-definitions.md)" for more information.
+Feel free to join in on the fun :)

 ### Our current plan for completing population of toml files is broken down as follows: